GoogleCloudPlatform/gcpdiag/README.md

-  --auth-adc           Authenticate using Application Default Credentials --auth-key FILE      Authenticate using a service account private key file --project P          Project ID of project that should be inspected --billing-project P  Project used for billing/quota of API calls done by gcp-doctor
+  --auth-adc           Authenticate using Application Default Credentials --auth-key FILE      Authenticate using a service account private key file --project P          Project ID of project that should be inspected --billing-project P  Project used for billing/quota of API calls done by gcpdiag
                        (default is the inspected project, requires 'serviceusage.services.use' permission) --show-skipped       Show skipped rules
   --hide-ok            Hide rules with result OK